 Point University engages in an institution-wide, systematic, annual cycle of assessment and evaluation called Institutional Effectiveness (IE).
 The dual focus of IE is accountability for achieving the mission and goals of the University and continuous improvement in the accomplishment of program objectives in academic, student support, and administrative support areas.
 The vice president for institutional effectiveness coordinates and facilitates the IE program, which is conducted with a broad-based involvement of faculty, staff and administration.

-The annual cycle of assessment and improvement for academic programs is summarized in Ten Steps for IE:
+The annual cycle of assessment and improvement for academic programs is summarized in seven Steps for IE:

 - Affirm/revise the student learning outcomes (objectives) of the academic program and their linkage to the mission and goals of the University.

-- Select the two or three objectives to be assessed during that year.
+- Select the objectives to be assessed during that year.